What is Sustainability and How Do I Teach It?

-You might like to start with a small raised garden bed (find a second-hand one on Gumtree or ask a handy community member to build one from recycled materials for extra sustainability points!), and two or three varieties of plants.
+You might like to start with a small raised garden bed (find a second-hand one or ask a handy community member to build one from recycled materials for extra sustainability points!), and two or three varieties of plants.

 At our home, we have three small garden beds that each cycle through looking amazing and looking terrible (which helps to explore the life cycle of a plant, right?!).
 But, when the time is right, we always find ourselves pulling out the weeds and starting again to see what we can grow a little better each time.
 This is an approach that might work for you and your class too!